-There are two Matthias families that arrived from Lübeck at the port of Oranienbaum on 10 Augsut 1766 aboard a ship under the command of Skipper Nikolaus Peter Pink.
-They both settled in the Volga German colony of Ober-Monjou on 3 August 1767.
-Their relationship to each other is not recorded.
+There are two Matthias families that arrived from Lübeck at the port of Oranienbaum on 10 August 1766 aboard a ship under the command of Skipper Nikolaus Peter Pink.
+They travelled together from St. Petersburg to Saratov and settled in the Volga German colony of Ober-Monjou on 3 August 1767.
+Their relationship to each other, if any, needs further research.

 The Oranienbaum passenger list records that both Matthias families came from the German region of Franken (Franconia).
 The 1767 census records that Valentin Matthias came from the German village of Wiesthal in Franken (Franconia) and that Johann Ernst Matthias came from the German village of Ockstadt.

 - Parish register of Ockstadt (LDS Film No. 0948097).